Mehrin77/Tradeometer-/README.md

 To use, upload your data, view fixed-interval plots, or analyze custom time ranges.
 Clone the repository, install dependencies (shiny, dplyr, plotly), and run the app with runApp().

-The project is done for LankaBangla Securities Ltd
+The project is done for LankaBangla Securities Ltd (LBSL).
+LBSL is the owner of the data.